 What to Do if You Discover a Roof Leak

-Understanding what causes a leaky roof is important, however, knowing how to minimize the damage until you can get it fixed is what you really need to know.
+Understanding what causes a leaky roof is important, however, knowing how to minimize the damage until you can get hire someone for roof repair is what you really need to know.
 Unless it is a small leak, you will need to hire a professional roofer to ensure that it is repaired properly.
 Or else, you may possibly be looking at another leak.

 The first step is to determine if you have a leak or not.
 Some signs include:

 - Water stains or damp spots on your ceiling